Zaramlt59/TMS/README.md

 # TMS - Teacher Management System

-A comprehensive monolithic application for managing school and teacher data with a modern Vue.js frontend and Express.js backend.
+A comprehensive monolithic application for managing school and teacher data with a modern Vue.js frontend and Express.js backend, featuring a modular API documentation system and role-based access control.

 ## 🏗️ Architecture

-This project has been restructured into a **monolithic architecture** where both the frontend and backend are served from a single Express.js server.
+This project has been restructured into a **monolithic architecture** where both the frontend and backend are served from a single Express.js server, with a highly modular and maintainable API documentation system.

 ### Structure
 ```